mlangc/mlangc.github.io/docs/_posts/2025-06-07-what-the-hell-is-get-opaque.markdown

 * The generated code does not check the `stop` flag in the loop at all.
 * As soon as it hits the if block with the `printf`, it goes back to the interpreter.

-The interpreter then invokes `printf`, and checks the `stop` flag, which at this point is already `true`.
+The interpreter then invokes `printf`, and then continues execution by checking the `stop` flag, which at this point is already `true`.
 Thus the loop terminates after exactly `1_000_000_000` iterations.

-You might wounder if JIT isn't going a bit over the top when simply removing the check for the stop flag.
-However, in most cases, this kind of optimization is exactly what you want, and far more common than you might initially think.
+So isn't JIT going a bit over the top when simply removing the check for the stop flag?
+Maybe in this very particular case, however, normally, this kind of optimization is exactly what you want, and far more common than you might initially think.
 Let me give you an example: Every time you iterate over an `ArrayList` in a tight loop, using ```for (var elem : arrayList)```, you would have to pay for
 ```java